git-ogawa/usbcamGUI/README.md

 - PySide2
 - Opencv >= 4.1.0

 It also needs `v4l2` library to get lists of camera-supported information.
-If you does not install yet, install wtih apt.
+If you haven't install yet, install with apt.
 ```bash
 sudo apt install v4l-util
 ```